LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 * Instructions to deploy and make updates are found at:
     * [GitHub Deploy](../gh-actions/gh-deploy.md)
     * [Update with Browser](../gh-actions/gh-update.md)
-* And of course, an errors page is under construction:
+* And of course, there is an errors page:
     * [GitHub Errors](../gh-actions/gh-errors.md)
-* For those testing the development branch who want to use *GitHub* build:
+* For those testing the development branch who want to use &nbsp;<span translate="no">GitHub</span>&nbsp;build:
     * [Browser Build for dev](../gh-actions/gh-update.md#github-build-for-dev)

 ## What if I get stuck?